XinyiYS/CollaborativeFairFederatedLearning/README.md

 This repository is the official implementation of [Collaborative Fair Federated Learning](https://example.com).

 >📋 In this work, we propose a Collaborative Fair Federated Learning (CFFL) framework which modifies the existing FL paradigm in order to encourage collaborative fairness (defined in our paper) and still maintain a competitive performance.
-You can find a [blog placeholder](placeholder) of our work.

 ## Citing
 If you have found our work to be useful in your research, please consider citing it with the following bibtex: